jlleongarcia/jlleongarcia/content/blog/tinker-x300.md

 ```

-Lets do it with [wgeasy](https://github.com/wg-easy/wg-easy), or if you prefer with [WireGuard](https://github.com/JAlcocerT/Docker/blob/main/Security/VPNs/Wireguard_docker_compose.yaml)
+Lets do it with [wgeasy](https://github.com/wg-easy/wg-easy), or if you prefer with plane [WireGuard](https://github.com/JAlcocerT/Docker/blob/main/Security/VPNs/Wireguard_docker_compose.yaml)

 ```sh
 #create the hashed PWD